PlaidCloud/website/content/en/docs/reference/using-api/deprecation-guide.md

 <!-- overview -->

-As the Kubernetes API evolves, APIs are periodically reorganized or upgraded.
+As the PlaidCloud API evolves, APIs are periodically reorganized or upgraded.
 When APIs evolve, the old API is deprecated and eventually removed.
 This page contains information you need to know when migrating from deprecated API versions to newer and more stable API versions.